Introduction to Configuring ADF Faces

 The required, application-wide configuration elements for JSF and ADF Faces

-in the web.xml
+in the web.xml file

 are:

-: Specifies where to
+javax.faces.STATE_SAVING_METHOD: Specifies where to

 store the application's view state.
-By default this value is server
+By default this value is server,

 which stores the application's view state on the server.
 It is recommended that

-you set javax.faces.STATE_SAVING_METHOD
+you set javax.faces.STATE_SAVING_METHOD to client when

 you use ADF Faces, to store the